Daily Emergency Assistance

 Angel Tree Program

 Each holiday season hundreds of children and their families enjoy a wonderful Christmas because many local businesses, clubs, and churches host Angel Trees.
 These host organizations display a special tree decorated with angel tags, containing a local child’s first name and specific wish list.
 Local individuals from the community adopt a child’s tag, purchase the gifts, and then donate it to The Salvation Army.
 Next, with the help of many volunteers, the donated gifts are sorted and distributed to hundreds of children.
-Each child receives eight to twelve toys and articles of clothing.

 Emergency Disaster Services